Olivia Rodrigo & Joshua Bassett Are Still Coping With Their Very Public Fallout

-Upon watching the scene, fans wondered if perhaps Rodrigo and Bassett were more than just friends IRL.
+When fans watched the scene, they wondered if perhaps Rodrigo and Bassett were more than just friends IRL.
 But alas, neither Bassett nor Rodrigo ever confirmed that they were romantically involved.
 Still, it’s worth noting that the two frequently appeared on each other’s Instagram feeds, which only further fueled speculation that they were not just friends and co-stars, but rather a full-fledged couple.

 Long before the entire world tuned in to 2021’s greatest love triangle (allegedly), Bassett released a song called “Anyone Else” in July 2020 that fans thought was about Rodrigo.
 “How am I supposed to think about anything else?
 How am I to go on keeping this to myself?” he sings on the emotional track.
 “I am done pretending I want anyone else, anyone else, anyone else.”
-And while he never confirmed speculation that Rodrigo was his muse, he later revealed that the song was about falling for a friend who “was in a relationship with someone else.”
+Bassett never said if Rodrigo was his muse, but he later revealed that the song was about falling for a friend who “was in a relationship with someone else.”

 Amid all of those Bassett and Carpenter sightings, Rodrigo hinted that she got her heart broken on TikTok.
-In August of last year, she posted a clip of herself on the app eating a muffin while listening to “All I Want” from HSMTMTS.
+In August 2020, she posted a clip of herself on the app eating a muffin while listening to “All I Want” from HSMTMTS.
 “And that’s on failed relationships,” she captioned the not-so-subtle post.

-Fast forward to the beginning of this year and Rodrigo broke the internet with the release of her first single, “drivers license.”
-In the track, which stayed at No. 1 on the Billboard Hot 100 for eight weeks straight, Rodrigo sings about the “blonde girl” that her ex-boyfriend left her for.
-This raised some red flags, and rumors started to run rampant that the track was about Bassett and Carpenter.
+Fast-forward to the beginning of this year and Rodrigo broke the internet with the release of her first single, “Drivers License.”
+On the track, which stayed at No. 1 on the Billboard Hot 100 for eight weeks straight, Rodrigo sings about the “blonde girl” that her ex-boyfriend left her for.
+This raised some eyebrows, and rumors started swirling that the track was about Bassett and Carpenter.

 The release of the record-breaking hit was only the beginning.
 Roughly one week later, Bassett released a song called “Lie Lie Lie,” which he claimed was written about a friend who lied to him behind his back.
-Shortly after, Carpenter dropped a song called “Skin,” which includes a clear nod at that buzzed-about “drivers license” lyric: “Maybe you didn’t mean it.
+Shortly after, Carpenter dropped a song called “Skin,” which features a clear nod at that buzzed-about “Drivers License” lyric: “Maybe you didn’t mean it.
 Maybe ‘blonde’ was the only rhyme,” the former Disney Channel star sings.
-But when asked about the meaning of the song, she kept her response vague.
+But when Carpenter was asked about the meaning of the song, she kept her response vague.

 “[‘Skin’] isn’t calling out one single person,” Carpenter wrote on Instagram at the time.
 “Some lines address a specific situation, while other lines address plenty of other experiences I’ve had this past year ... it also shows that many things have actually gotten under my skin ... and I’m still learning to not give other people so much power over my feelings.”